 (D) Customer payments are considered prompt when received by the Company or its agent by the due date on the bill.
 The due date is 15 days after the bill is rendered and is designated by the due date on the Customer's bill to timely pay the charges stated.

-(E) Customers have up to 90 days (commencing 5 days after remittance of the bill) to initiate a dispute over charges or to receive credits.
+(E) Customers have up to three years (commencing 5 days after remittance of the bill) to initiate a dispute over charges or to receive credits.

-In addition to other sales and usage taxes, the Company will add to Customer’s bill certain federal, state and local surcharges.
+(F) In addition to other sales and usage taxes, the Company will add to Customer’s bill certain federal, state and local surcharges.
 Such charges include, but are not limited to, the surcharges, taxes and fees set forth below: